 German ATMs accept foreign bank cards, as long as they belong to a compatible card service.
-You can confirm whether your card will work by asking your bank back home.
+You can confirm whether your card will work by asking your bank back in the UK.
 You should also let your bank know when you’ll be abroad.
 Otherwise, it might consider your German transactions suspicious and block your card.

 Your card doesn’t need to be the chip-and-pin type to work in a German ATM - a standard card with a magnetic stripe works too.
 However, ATM keypads only have numbers, so you’ll need to know your PIN (personal identification number).
 German ATMs don’t accept PINs longer than four digits, either.

 Most ATMs in Germany accept Cirrus, Maestro (both run by MasterCard) and Visa (Plus) cards.
 You can confirm if an ATM is compatible by checking whether your card network’s logo is on the machine.
-Alternatively, use the online Visa ATM Locator or MasterCard ATM locator to find the network ATM closest to you.
+Alternatively, use:

 There are three types of fees you need to consider when using a German ATM:

 However, it’s best to stay alert.
-Some ATMs will ask if you’d like to be charged in your home currency.
-This is an exchange rate rip-off.
-Transactions in your home currency are done using something called Dynamic Currency Conversion, which essentially means the ATM will make up an exchange rate for you which is not favourable.
-Avoid this scam by always choosing to perform the transaction in Euros.
+Some ATMs will ask if you’d like to be charged in British pounds.
+Transactions in pounds are done using something called Dynamic Currency Conversion, which essentially means the ATM will make up an exchange rate for you which is not favourable.
+Avoid this rip-off by always choosing to perform the transaction in Euros.

-Germany’s major banks don’t charge ATM fees to foreigners.
-Privately operated ATMs, however, may charge high fees.
+Germany’s major banks don’t charge ATM fees to foreigners.³ Privately operated ATMs, however, may charge high fees.